Carnival Pride accidents and incidents

 |04 February 2007||Propulsion / Power Loss|

 On February 4, 2007, the ship experienced propulsion system (portside Azipod unit) and steering system issues (hydraulic oil leakage in the gear room due to a broken pipe).
-The incident resulted in highly reduced speed - 12 mph (19 kph) instead of 23 mph (37 kph), as well as nearly 24-hour late arrival in homeport Long Beach CA.
+The incident resulted in highly reduced speed - 12 mph (19 kph) instead of 23 mph (37 kph), as well as a nearly 24-hour late arrival in homeport Long Beach CA.

 The next scheduled itinerary was changed from 7-days to 6-days, dropping call port Puerto Vallarta Mexico and leaving from San Pedro CA instead of Los Angeles (Long Beach).
-As compensations, all passengers received a 15% refund plus US$50 per person in onboard credit.
+As to compensations, all passengers received a 15% refund plus US$50 per person in onboard credit.

 |05 December 2004||Crew / Passenger Deaths|